 Popular War Hero

 After graduating from West Point, Eisenhower experienced several years of professional frustration and disappointment.
 World War I ended a week before he was scheduled to go to Europe.
-After peace came, his career went nowhere.
+After peace came, his career stalled.
 He did enjoy the personal fulfillment that came from marrying Mamie Doud in 1916 and having a son, John, in 1922.
-And he soon got assignments that allowed him to prove his abilities.
+During the 1920s, he began to get assignments that allowed him to prove his abilities.
 He served as a military aide to General John J. Pershing and then to General Douglas MacArthur in the Philippines.
 Shortly before the United States entered World War II, Eisenhower earned his first star with a promotion to brigadier general.

 Acknowledging Eisenhower's immense popularity, President Harry Truman privately proposed to Eisenhower that they run together on the Democratic ticket in 1948—with Truman as the vice-presidential candidate.
 Eisenhower refused and instead became president of Columbia University and then, after the outbreak of the Korean War, the first Supreme Commander of NATO forces in Europe.
 In 1952, he declared that he was a Republican and returned home to win his party's presidential nomination, with Richard M. Nixon as his running mate.
 "Ike" endeared himself to the American people with his plain talk, charming smile, and sense of confidence.
 He easily beat Democrat Adlai Stevenson in 1952 and again in 1956.

 Eisenhower was a popular President throughout his two terms in office.
-His moderate Republican policies helped him secure many victories in Congress, where Democrats held the majority during six of the eight years that Eisenhower was in the White House.
+His moderate Republican policies helped him secure many victories in Congress, even though Democrats held the majority in both the House and the Senate during six of the eight years that Eisenhower was in the White House.
 Eisenhower helped strengthen established programs, such as Social Security, and launch important new ones, such as the Interstate Highway System in 1956, which became the single largest public works program in U.S. history.

 Waging Cold War

 Born on October 14, 1890, in a house by the railroad tracks in Denison, Texas, Dwight David Eisenhower spent his youth in the small farm town of Abilene, Kansas.
 His father, David, worked as a mechanic in a local creamery.
 His mother, Ida, a Mennonite, was a religious pacifist who opposed war.
 Eisenhower did family chores, delighted in hunting and fishing and football, and eagerly read military history.
-In 1911, he won an appointment to West Point, where his pranks, fondness for cards and smoking, and average grades earned him little respect from his teachers.
+In 1911, he won an appointment to West Point, where he played football until he suffered a serious knee injury.
+His pranks, fondness for cards and smoking, and average grades earned him little respect from his teachers.
 They thought that he would be a good officer, but not a great one.

 Rising in the Ranks